 “We’re here to just learn and find ways we can help.
 We’ve just committed to donating computers to foster youth as well, understanding the real value of that access,” said Dale Carlsen, Ticket to Dream Foundation’s CEO and Board Chair.
 “And that’s what I love about this program, [Hack Foster Care].
 It’s – you know, let’s blow it up and say, ‘how do we do this differently?’”

 Co-founder and Chief Systems Architect for Box Jeff Queisser delivered closing remarks for the day, sharing lessons learned from running a tech company.
 The possibilities those lessons offer the foster care system were not lost on the audience.
 In particular, Queisser stressed the need to maintain an “insane customer focus,” a concept that elicited emphatic head nods and engagement from a room full of people who view those customers as children in the foster care system.

 As both a tech advocate and a former foster youth, 26-year-old Noah Nash spoke on a panel at the White House hackathon and has been a regular at the events geared toward hacking foster care ever since.
 After the first day of the Silicon Valley summit, he was impressed at the way this event is connecting the dots.

-“It’s really nice to actually see design thinking workshops, because [at past events] it’s like, ‘how do we get design thinking?’ and like now we’re actually doing it,” Nash said.
-He grew up in foster care in Los Angeles, and having completed film school, Nash is now a graduate student in education leadership at Mills College in Oakland.
+“It’s really nice to actually see design thinking workshops, because [at past events] it’s like, ‘how do we get design thinking?’ and like now we’re actually doing it,” said Nash, a graduate student in the Bay Area.

 “It’s really cool to see the event iterate, over and over, and to see more experts come into the room, like more foster care and more tech experts …It’s just propagating really naturally, and this isn’t something that you can forget,” Nash said.